 Feedback

-Medical students were encouraged to shadow their mentors during ‘on-call’ sessions and had ample opportunities to take histories and examine patients with their mentors.
+Medical students were encouraged to shadow their mentors during ‘on-call’ sessions and had many opportunities to take histories and examine patients with their mentors.
 Students valued mentors observing their clinical communication and performance in a real life setting and being able to receive informal one-to-one feedback.
 Students felt that they received constructive feedback on clinical procedures, such as catheterisation, cannulation and venepuncture.
 One student gave an example of them being involved in a scenario and then receiving one-to-one feedback:

 “I followed her (my mentor) when she was on call and we had a trauma case over at SGH (Southampton General Hospital), at the neuro-centre, a female had had a stroke but was also heavily pregnant.
 And it was with her that I took the history from the mum of the daughter who had the stroke… I’d never taken a history from someone in such an acute, emotive setting before so that was really interesting and also just to be part of that wider team and be given a role …most of the people I clerked, was when I was, actually, with my mentor…” Female, paired with mentor ST5 level, focus group 1